 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 What is Butternut Squash Risotto?

-This will add a nice texture to the creamy risotto and it is a great way to add vegetables into your meal.
+This will add a nice texture to the creamy risotto, and it’s a great way to incorporate vegetables into your meal.

 What is in Butternut Squash Risotto?

-Chances are you might not exactly have everything you need at home.
-If that’s true, your local grocery store should carry most of the ingredients.
-I promise it’s worth the trip to the store.
+Chances are you might not exactly have everything you need for this recipe at home, but your local grocery store should carry most of the ingredients.
+I promise it’s worth the trip to the store for the extra ingredients.